Trusted Cambourne maths tutors since 2006

 Working closely with parents

-We work closely with you to ensure the lessons are focused on your requirements for the private tuition.
+Our teachers work closely with you to ensure the lessons are focused on your requirements for the private tuition.
 After all, nobody knows your child better than you do.
 Furthermore, you can have as much or as little input as you prefer into the subject matter your child is taught.

 Parent, Mr Gundry says… “My son and daughter have been attending Excelr8 in Hardwick for a couple of years now.
 Over that time, we have seen a significant improvement in both their grasp of maths and English, and their appetite for learning.
 This has built their confidence, and from being middle achievers, they are now both performing well above expected standards, as assessed by their respective schools…”